the “Elizabeth DiAlto Page”

 “You’re here to teach women about the sacred body.”

 Surrender & Trust

-Once I knew that I was here to teach women about the sacred body, I got busy continuously deepening both my education and my own personal exploration.
-Through formal training and self-guided practice in movement, embodiment, energy work, trauma, human behavior, boundaries, communication, intimacy, relationships, and more, the Wild Soul Movement body of work started to expand and evolve.
+Once I knew that I was here to teach women about the sacred body, I made a lifelong commitment to deepening both my education and my own personal healing and explorations around it.
+Through formal training and self-guided practice in movement, embodiment, energy work, trauma healing, human behavior, boundaries, communication, intimacy, relationships, and more, the Wild Soul Movement body of work started to expand and evolve.